MicrosoftDocs/azure-dev-docs/articles/java/identity-new/includes/enable-java-servlet-webapp-authn-entra-id-explore.md

 ## About the code

 This sample shows how to use **MSAL for Java (MSAL4J)** to sign in users into your Microsoft Entra ID tenant.
-If you'd like to use MSAL4J in your own applications, must add it to your projects using Maven.
+If you'd like to use MSAL4J in your own applications, you must add it to your projects using Maven.

-If you want to replicate this sample's behavior, you may choose to copy the `pom.xml` file, and the contents of the `helpers` and `authservlets` packages in the `src/main/java/com/microsoft/azuresamples/msal4j` package.
-You'll also need the [authentication.properties file](src/main/resources/authentication.properties).
+If you want to replicate this sample's behavior, you may choose to copy the `pom.xml` file, and the contents of the `helpers` and `authservlets` packages in the [src/main/java/com/microsoft/azuresamples/msal4j package](https://github.com/Azure-Samples/ms-identity-java-servlet-webapp-authentication/tree/main/1-Authentication/sign-in/src/main/java/com/microsoft/azuresamples/msal4j).
+You'll also need the [authentication.properties file](https://github.com/Azure-Samples/ms-identity-java-servlet-webapp-authentication/blob/main/1-Authentication/sign-in/src/main/resources/authentication.properties).
 These classes and files contain generic code that can be used in a wide array of applications.
 The rest of the sample may be copied as well, but the other classes and files are built specifically to address this sample's objective.

 A **ConfidentialClientApplication** instance is created in the [AuthHelper.java](src/main/java/com/microsoft/azuresamples/authentication/AuthHelper.java) class.
 This object helps craft the Entra ID authorization URL and also helps exchange the authentication token for an access token.